kaist-sbml/gem/README.md

     If output directory is not given, result files are automatically stored in a directory `output` at root of the [GMSM](https://bitbucket.org/kaistmbel/gmsm) directory. **Note**: New result files will override existing files in the default `output` directory.

 - [GMSM](https://bitbucket.org/kaistmbel/gmsm) builds a GEM based on a template high-quality GEM.
 A default template GEM is the [high-quality GEM of Streptomyces coelicolor A3(2)](http://onlinelibrary.wiley.com/doi/10.1002/biot.201300539/abstract).
-Other template GEMs can be selected from the menu.
+Other template GEMs can be selected from the menu using `-m`.

 - User's computer should be connected to the internet while modeling primary metabolism as GMSM accesses [KEGG](http://www.kegg.jp/kegg/rest/) to retrieve new reactions.